LisKorzun/Gatsby___Essential-Styling/README.md

 5. Update font variable to use newly added font

    > Keep in mind that none of the files in the static folder will be post-processed or minified.
-   > You should take cate about caching of fonts folder forever.
+   > You should take care about caching of fonts folder forever.

 ## 🚩 Dark Mode